Questions I’m Most Frequently Asked About Marijuana

 Cannabinoids are chemicals that occur in the cannabis plant.
 There are over 80 cannabinoids.
 Our bodies also produce natural cannabinoids called anandamide and 2-arachidonoylglyerol (2-AG).

-3. What is the difference between THC and CBD?
+3. What is the difference between THC and CBD, delta-8 and delta-9?

-THC, or delta-9-tetrahydrocannabinol, is the psychoactive cannabinoid in marijuana; CBD or cannabidiol is the 2nd most common cannabinoid in the cannabis plant, and it can’t get you high and is possibly a protective factor to balance the THC.
+THC, or delta-9-tetrahydrocannabinol, is the psychoactive cannabinoid in marijuana that makes you feel high.
+CBD, or cannabidiol, is the 2nd most common cannabinoid in the cannabis plant, and it can’t get you high by itself.
+Unless a chemist synthesizes CBD from hemp and turns it into delta-8-THC or delta-10-THC, which ARE psychoactive.

 4. How does marijuana make a user “high”?

-The THC molecule is similar to the body’s natural endocannabinoid (anandamide).
+The THC molecule is similar to the body’s natural endocannabinoid (anandamide), but on the bottom only (it’s called a partial agonist).
 THC enters the bloodstream and binds to CB1 (cannabinoid 1) and CB2 (cannabinoid 2) receptors throughout the brain and body and “tricks” the system into thinking it’s the real thing, thereby blocking the real thing.
+A decrease in anandamide causes anxiety, mood problems, and nervous system and immune system dysfunction.

 5. What is the difference between cannabis and marijuana and hemp?